Arpita-deb/Bellabeat-fitness-app/README.md

    Selected the only columns required for the analysis.

 3. Perform calculations:

-  1. Performed descriptive statistics on the numerical column.
+  1. Performed descriptive statistics on the numerical column and visualized the results through histograms.

   2. Created a correlation matrix to find out the strength of relations between various variables.

-  3. The following metrics are important for evaluating the performance of fitness tracking system-
+  3. Identified the following metrics to evaluate the performance of fitness tracking system-
      1. total steps taken
      2. calories burned
      3. active minutes
      4. sedentary minutes
      5. total minutes asleep

-4. Based on total daily steps taken, the users are grouped into 4 categories -
+  4. Based on total daily steps taken, grouped the users into 4 categories -
-   * Sedentary- mean daily steps is less than 5000
+     1. Sedentary- mean daily steps is less than 5000
-   * lightly active-mean daily steps is between 5000 and 7499
+     2. lightly active-mean daily steps is between 5000 and 7499
-   * faily active- mean daily steps is 7500 and 9999
+     3. faily active- mean daily steps is 7500 and 9999
-   * very active - mean daily steps is greater than 10000
+     4. very active - mean daily steps is greater than 10000

+  5. Based on total minutes asleep, grouped the users into into 3 categories -
+     1. Bad Sleep - mean daily sleeping time is less than 360 mins (6 hours)
+     2. Normal Sleep - mean daily sleeping time is between 360 mins (6 hours)  to 480 mins (8 hours)
+     3. Over Sleep - mean daily sleeping time is greater than 480 mins (8 hours)

 4. Identify trends and relationships:
      1. Calories burned: Calories burned is positively related with total steps taken, total distance travelled and total activity minutes.
-     2. Sedentary minutes: Sedentary minutes negatively related with total steps,  total distance and lightly active minutes
+     2. Sedentary minutes: Sedentary minutes is negatively related with total steps,  total distance and lightly active minutes
      3. Active minutes: positvely related with total steps, total distance, fairly active minutes and calories, none of them strongly correlated.
-     4. total minutes asleep: positively related with total time in bed.
+     4. Total minutes asleep: positively related with total time in bed.

 # Phase 5 SHARE

+## Visualizations:

 ## Summary of the analysis: